 So, at least I can, you know, hopefully this gives you some insight.
 Watch intervention on TV.
 That’s a good show you’ll see how pathetic they are and how they turn around in just 60 days of treatment.
 I love the before and after video of these people that are good on the show intervention.
 They’re just destroying their family.
 It’s such a, it destroys your family so bad.
 And then when they get sober and they come back 60 days later or 90 days after the treatment, they look awesome, they get light in their eyes again, they’re smiling.

-They never smiled when they were using, you know, people think they’re having fun with when they’re using they’re not, there’s usually lots of crying, and there’s lots of heartache and the whole family gets torn up, but when they come back after 60 days, or 90 days of sobriety, they’re smiling, they got light in their eyes, and they’re like, Alright, I am alive, let’s do this let’s go help some other addicts.
+They never smiled when they were using, you know, people think they are having fun with when they are using they are not.
+There is usually lots of crying, and there’s lots of heartache and the whole family gets torn up, but when they come back after 60 days, or 90 days of sobriety, they’re smiling, they got light in their eyes, and they’re like, Alright, I am alive, let’s do this let’s go help some other addicts.

 I love you guys, I hope this will help you.
-It’s definitely worth living.
-It’s definitely worth living.
+It is definitely worth living.
+It is definitely worth living.
 Just get out of your addiction one day at a time, get your help, get help.
 And I love you guys, you’re gonna do it.
 You’re gonna be fine.
 And we’ll talk to you soon.

 Here are more Resources for Autism and Addiction.